-An inspector’s first look at the service shown above seems to show a relatively simple 120/240-volt single-phase service.
+An inspector’s first look at the service shown in photo 1 seems to show a relatively simple 120/240-volt single-phase service.
 It seems to include a service entrance riser, a service entrance wireway, and four 200-ampere fused disconnects, fused at 150 amperes.
 Disconnects are marked “Suitable for Use as Service Equipment.”
 Each disconnect has a tap to the grounding electrode conductor and includes a green bonding screw for the main bonding jumper.
 Each disconnect supplies a separate panelboard.
 These panelboards are located on each of four concrete light poles to provide branch circuits to the junior high school football field light fixtures at the top of the poles.
 All fixtures are 240 volt.
 The grounded circuit conductor is installed to each service disconnect even though there is no 120-volt load.
 This will provide a path for fault current.
 This seems to be a simple installation to inspect.

 However, after reviewing the above installation, the inspector notices that the utility metering is located on another pole behind and to the left of what he had assumed was the service.
 The simple installation now becomes quite a challenge.